99robots/99robots-custom-image-sizes/readme.txt

 == Changelog ==

+= 1.2.2 = 2019-08-27
+* FIXED: Warnings & errors
+* Make compatible with WordPress 5.2.2

 = 1.2.1 = 2018-03-08
 * FIXED: Plugin not working
 * Make compatible with WordPress 4.9.4
 * Refactor the code according to WordPress coding standards